STAKEHOLDER MANAGEMENT & ENGAGEMENT GUIDE

-Stakeholder engagement is a vital component of the project and organizational change management as it increases the success of your projects, programs, and your firm’s business changes.
+Stakeholder engagement and management is a vital component of any project and organizational change management as it increases the success of your projects, programs, and your firm’s business changes.

 First, What is Stakeholder Management?
 (Definition)